IstvanOri/HTML2MD/data/samples/README.md

 ## HTML files

-The HTML files in this folder are the example HTML files from [W3Schools](https://www.w3schools.com/html/html_examples.asp)
+Most of the HTML files in this folder are the example HTML files from [W3Schools](https://www.w3schools.com/html/html_examples.asp)